What kind of information is in the databases?

 From off campus go to the CPTC Library webpage.

-Under the heading “INFORMATION RESOURCES” click on the database you wish to search.
+Under the heading “LIBRARY DATABASES” click on the database you wish to search.
 If you are off campus you will need to enter a username and password.
 Contact Library staff for current login information.

 Access Ebrary using the Proquest search screen.